 "We welcome everyone to join us on September 20, or hold their own local event, to celebrate the powerful work that addiction services professionals do.
 As each life is recovered, that helps the whole family and eventually translates into the recovery of a community," said Cynthia Moreno Tuohy, NCAC II, CDC III, SAP, NAADAC Executive Director.

-To celebrate the day, NAADAC will announce its 2017 Award winners.
-These dedicated addiction professionals and organizations will be honored in the Fall issue of NAADAC's Advances in Addiction & Recovery magazine and at the President's Awards Luncheon at the 2017 NAADAC Annual Conference, being held in Denver, CO from Sepetmber 22-26th 2017.
+To celebrate the day, NAADAC will announce its 2018 Award winners.
+These dedicated addiction professionals and organizations will be honored in the Fall issue of NAADAC's Advances in Addiction & Recovery magazine and at the President's Awards Luncheon at the 2018 NAADAC Annual Conference, being held in Houston, TX from October 5-9th.

 National Addiction Professionals Day is held in September as a part of National Recovery Month.
 Sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), National Recovery Month aims to increase awareness and understanding of mental health and substance use disorders and celebrate the people who recovery.
 In addition to celebrating National Addiction Professionals Day, NAADAC has celebrated National Recovery Month through the hosting of two webinars on the retention and recruitment of addiction professionals and four regional workforce forums for college students to bring greater awareness of the opportunities available in the addiction profession.